-COVID-19
+Note on COVID-19

-At Propanc, our highest priority remains the safety, health and well-being of our employees, their families and our communities.
 The COVID-19 pandemic is a highly fluid situation and it is not currently possible for us to reasonably estimate the impact it may have on our financial and operating results.
 We will continue to evaluate the impact of the COVID-19 pandemic on our business as we learn more and the impact of COVID-19 on our industry becomes clearer.
 We are complying health guidelines regarding safety procedures, including, but are not limited to, social distancing, remote working, and teleconferencing.
 The extent of the future impact of the COVID-19 pandemic on our business is uncertain and difficult to predict.
 Adverse global economic and market conditions as a result of COVID-19 could also adversely affect our business.
 If the pandemic continues to cause significant negative impacts to economic conditions, our results of operations, financial condition and liquidity could be adversely impacted.